bmaynard1991/omni-scrape/README.md

 # omni-scrape
-This is a repository for a new ruby gem called omni_scrape
+This is a repository for a new ruby gem called omni_scrape \n

 # description
 This gem is meant to be an all purpose web crawler and scraper.
 My current focus for its development will be as follows.